cckolya/Kolyan4ik99/README.md

 - ⚡ Fun fact: ...
 -->

 I'm Kolya.
 I'm excited about developing the backend.
-I am interested in golang, rust, java
+I'm interested in golang, rust, java

 Here are a few of my projects: